the-iron-pig/the-iron-pig.github.io/links.md

 <li><a href="https://www.youtube.com/watch?v=zP1Ac8fXBjE">Are you a Highly Sensitive Person?</a></li>
 <li><a href="https://www.youtube.com/watch?v=xZVw-9ThmSM">Have you heard of EMDR?</a></li>
 </ul><br>
-I am an HSP and INFP<br clear="all">
+I am an HSP and INFP<br clear="all"> <br>
 <b>Improve your Body and the World (because they are linked)</b><br>
 <div style="text-align: center;"><img src="/images/foodchain.jpeg" width="550" height="550" alt=""></div><br clear="all">
 If you care about the world and want to make a difference the single most powerful thing you can do to help is not driving an electric car or recycling but rather becoming <a href="https://www.peta.org/">Vegan</a>.
 It takes a little getting used to but your health and energy will improve, it will drastically help the environment and prevent climate collapse and we will live in a better world for all beings, not just humans.
-Watch <a href="https://www.youtube.com/watch?v=8gqwpfEcBjI">Earthlings</a> and find out about <a href="https://en.wikipedia.org/wiki/Calf_269">Calf 269</a><br><br clear="all">
+Watch <a href="https://www.youtube.com/watch?v=8gqwpfEcBjI">Earthlings</a> and find out about <a href="https://en.wikipedia.org/wiki/Calf_269">Calf 269</a><br><br clear="all"><br>
 <b>Think more clearly through gaming</b><br>
 <b>Chess</b><br>
 <ul>